On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Application: SURE and the Choice of Tuning Parameters

-We note that since the optimization problem for penalized multivariate convex regression in \eqref{eq:LSE_Lip} has a lot of constraints and variables (i.e., $n(n-1)$ constraints and $nd$ variables), we only consider smaller sample sizes ($n$) in our simulation experiments.
-Nevertheless, a smaller $n$ is still sufficient to demonstrate the superior performance of the parameter chosen by minimizing SURE.
-In particular, we consider $d=2,4,10$, $n=100$ and $500$, and compute the SURE ratio $L_n(\widehat{\lambda})/L_n(\lambda^*)$ and the ``un-penalized ratio" $L_n(0)/L_n(\lambda^*)$ (i.e., the ratio between the loss obtained from the un-penalized multivariate convex regression estimator in \eqref{eq:mul_cvx_regression} and the oracle loss).
+where $\hat{\theta}_{\lambda, i}$ and $\hat{\bxi}_{\lambda, i}$ are solutions of the penalized multivariate convex regression problem in \eqref{eq:LSE_Lip}.
+The constructed $\hat{f}: \mathbb{R}^d \rightarrow \mathbb{R}$ is clearly a (piecewise affine) convex function; see Section 6.5.5 in \cite{Boyd:2004}.
+We also include the ``un-penalized ratio" $L_n(0)/L_n(\lambda^*)$ as a competitor, i.e., the ratio between the loss obtained from the un-penalized multivariate convex regression estimator as defined in \eqref{eq:multi_cvx} and the oracle loss.

 We present the results in the form of boxplots in Figure \ref{fig:cvx_ratio}, obtained from 100 independent replicates of $\by$ (fixing the design variables).
-We observe that the penalized multivariate convex regression, with the regularization parameter tuned by SURE, has a better performance.
-As we had inferred from Figure~\ref{fig:iso_ratio}, Figure~\ref{fig:cvx_ratio} also shows that the SURE ratios are much smaller than the unbounded/un-penalized ratios and their difference is more pronounced as the dimension $d$ increases.
-Further, the ratio $L_n(\widehat{\lambda})/L_n(\lambda^*)$ concentrates near 1 suggesting that SURE is doing a very good job in selecting the tuning parameter.
+We observe that penalized multivariate convex regression, with the regularization parameter tuned by SURE, has better performance.
+As we had inferred from Figure~\ref{fig:iso_ratio}, Figure~\ref{fig:cvx_ratio} also shows that the SURE ratios are much smaller than both the CV ratios and un-penalized ratios and their difference is more pronounced as the dimension $d$ increases.
+Further, the SURE ratio concentrates near 1 suggesting that SURE is doing a very good job in selecting the tuning parameter.